Denise: Deep Robust Principal Component Analysis for Positive Semidefinite Matrices: Numerical Results

 \subsubsection{Evaluation}

-We create a synthetic dataset consisting of 10 thousand matrices for the testing set, using the same method presented in Section~\ref{Training}.
+We create a synthetic test dataset consisting of 10,000 matrices for each of the test settings, using the method presented in Section~\ref{Training}.
 The synthetic dataset introduced in Section~\ref{Training} is composed of randomly generated low rank plus sparse matrices of a certain rank and sparsity.
 Therefore, a network which performs well on this random test set should also perform well on a real world datasets with the same rank and similar sparsity.
+The code to generate the synthetic dataset is deterministic by setting a fixed random seed.

-We compare Denise against PCP \cite{Candes:2011}, IALM\cite{NIPS2011_4434}, FPCP \citep{Rodriguez2013} and RPCA-GD\cite{NIPS2016_6445}.
+We compare Denise against PCP \citep{Candes:2011}, IALM \citep{NIPS2011_4434}, FPCP \citep{Rodriguez2013} and RPCA-GD \citep{NIPS2016_6445}.
 All algorithms are implemented as part of the LRS matlab library \citep{lrslibrary2015, Bouwmans:2016:HRL:2994445}.
-To implement Denise, we used the machine learning framework Tensorflow \citep{tensorflow2015whitepaper} with Keras APIs \citep{chollet2015keras}.
-We trained our model using 16 Google Cloud TPU-v2 hardware accelerators.
-Training took around 8 hours (90 epochs), at which point loss improvements were negligible.
-Evaluation of all the algorithms was done on the same computer\footnote{A machine with $2\times$Intel Xeon CPU E5-2697 v2 (12 Cores) 2.70GHz and 256 GiB of RAM.}.
-The code to generate the synthetic dataset is deterministic by setting a fixed random seed.
+Evaluation of all the algorithms was done on the same computer\footnote{A machine with $2\times$Intel Xeon CPU E5-2697 v2 (12 Cores) 2.70GHz and 256 GiB of RAM.} for a fair comparison of the inference time.

 We compare the rank of the low rank matrix $L$ and the sparsity of the sparse matrix $S$.
 We determine the \emph{approximated rank} $r(L)$ by the number of eigenvalues of the low-rank $L$ that are larger than $\varepsilon = 0.01$.
 Similarly, we determine the \emph{approximated sparsity} $s(L)$ by proportion of the entries of the sparse matrix $S$ which are smaller than $\varepsilon = 0.01$ in absolute value.